nacular/doodle/docs/installation.md

 # Installation
 --------------

-Doodle apps are built using [Gradle](http://www.gradle.org), like other Kotlin JS or multi-platform projects.
+Doodle apps are built using [Gradle](http://www.gradle.org), like other Kotlin JS or Multi-Platform projects.
-Learn more by checking out [Setting up a Kotlin/JS project](https://kotlinlang.org/docs/tutorials/javascript/setting-up.html).
+Learn more by checking out  the Kotlin [docs](https://kotlinlang.org/docs/getting-started.html).

 ---